-Once the data are collected by U.S. Customs, the Census Bureau is responsible for quality assurance and verification of the official U.S. international trade statistics.
+Once the data are collected by CBP, the Census Bureau is responsible for quality assurance and verification of the official U.S. international trade statistics.
 Census also releases a number of products in a wide variety of formats.
 In addition, other federal agencies receive special tabulations from the Census Bureau, based on the official U.S. international trade statistics.
 These agencies then perform additional quality assurance reviews and analyses for their own purposes and to meet the needs of their customers.
-These include: data on North American land trade (released to BTS and disseminated as the Transborder Surface Freight Data); data on U.S. international maritime trade (released to the Maritime Administration (Marad) and the Army Corps of Engineers and disseminated in multiple formats); data on U.S. transportation related goods and overall trade data (released to the Bureau of Economic Analysis (BEA) and disseminated in multiple formats, including balance of payments information).
+These include: data on North American trade (released to BTS and disseminated as the Transborder Freight Data); data on U.S. international maritime trade (released to the Maritime Administration (MARAD) and the U.S. Army Corps of Engineers and disseminated in multiple formats); data on U.S. transportation related goods and overall trade data (released to the Bureau of Economic Analysis (BEA) and disseminated in multiple formats, including balance of payments information).

-A wide variety of transportation and transportation related data elements are collected as part of the filing requirements for import and export transactions.
+A wide variety of transportation related data elements are collected as part of the filing requirements for import and export transactions.
 This includes, for example, data elements such as value, commodity, weight, country of origin and destination, U.S. port or gateway, freight charges, etc.

 From a transportation perspective, several federal agencies are involved in data processing, analysis and dissemination of official international trade statistics, in addition to the Census Bureau.
 The primary agencies involved, from a transportation perspective, are listed below:

 - Overall levels of U.S. international trade with focus on country information and/or detailed commodity information: U.S. Census Bureau and other agencies that repackage Census-based trade statistics such as the International Trade Commission (http://www.census.gov/foreign-trade/index(link is external))